 - Keep any leftovers in the fridge for 3 days (2 days if you’re feeding under 2’s) or in the freeze, wrapped tightly, for up to 3 months.
 For lunchboxes, simply add the frozen pikelets to the lunchbox and they’ll be defrosted by morning tea time.
 To eat immediately, heat them in the briefly in the microwave or sandwich press.

-SWEET TIP: If you have older kids who are used to sweeter snacks, add 1/2 a mashed banana or 1/2 grated red apple to the mix before cooking.
+SWEET TIP: If you have older kids who are used to sweeter snacks, add 1/2 a very ripe mashed banana or 1/2 grated red apple to the mix before cooking.
 This will sweeten it up without adding sugar.

 Sarah Moore is a mum, and university qualified Registered Nutritionist.
 She has 10 years’ experience working with families to improve their health and wellbeing.
 Sarah has a simplistic and practical approach to family nutrition and wants you to know that activated unicorn berries are not the answer to your health and wellness.
 You can find her on Facebook and Instagram for more healthy tips and tricks.